 Breathtaking Natural beauty

 Finnish Lapland is truly a winter wonderland.
 Visiting this artic haven in winter had been on our bucket list for a while.
 We stayed in the small village of Akaslompolo in Lapland and managed to do many adventurous things – most for the first time ever in our lives – which was thrilling and beyond magical.
-There is something for every type of traveller from the straight-up thrill-seekers to the quite book worms.
-There is so much to see and do that picking a list of Top 10 is quite tough.
+There is something suitable for every type of traveller, right from the straight-up thrill-seekers to the quiet bookworms.
+There really is so much to see and do, that picking a list of Top 10 is quite tough.
 But here are my top recommendations.

-To be perfectly honest I planned this entire trip for two solid reasons, I wanted to chase the Northern Lights and second – I wanted to escape to a place which was remote, beautiful and experience thick snow and winter in Lapland.
+To be perfectly honest I planned this entire trip for two solid reasons, I wanted to chase the Northern Lights, and secondly – I wanted to escape to a place that was remote, beautiful, and experience thick snow at the height of winter, in Lapland.
 Though unfortunately, we didn’t catch the elusive Aurora Borealis we managed to have many wonderful experiences which really fuelled our sense of adventure.

 Even if you are not the adventurous sort, snowshoeing through the national park is not to be missed.
-We had the most sublime experience as we walked in pitch darkness in a small group, two local Finnish guides and just the light from their headlamps through the pristine white snow.
-Highlights of this trek being an introduction to Sami culture, an unforgettable meal of reindeer meat cooked on-site in the wilderness in a cosy hut hidden away deep inside a heavily forested area, and our first ever snowshoeing trek.
+We had the most sublime experience as we walked in pitch darkness as part of a small group with two local Finnish guides and just the light from their headlamps guiding us through the pristine white snow.
+Highlights of this trek were an introduction to Sami culture, an unforgettable meal of reindeer meat cooked on-site in the wilderness in a cosy hut hidden away deep inside a heavily forested area, and our first ever snowshoeing trek.
 A trek to remember, so many ‘firsts’, an unforgettable experience.

 Relax in a Hot Sauna